-- Recreational eel fishing in marine waters is estimated to have been reduced by 50 % by implementing closed seasons for fyke nets and hook lines.
-In accordance with Article 11 (2) of the Regulation, the catches of recreational fishermen have been estimated at approximately 100 tons in 2009 and estimated to have been reduced to approximately 80 tons in 2011.
-The estimates are the results of telephone and internet surveys made by the National Institute of Aquatic Resources and Statistics Denmark among around 10 % of the approximately 34,000 registered recreational fishermen with a required permit to fish with fixed gear. - Recreational fishery in freshwater is estimated to have been reduced by 50 % from approximately 16 tons to 8 tons by implementing a closed season i.e. a very limited period for eel fishing from 1 August until 15 October.
+- Recreational eel fishing effort in marine waters is estimated to have been reduced by 50 % by implementing closed seasons for fyke nets and hook lines.
+In accordance with Article 11 (2) of the Regulation, the catches of recreational fishermen have been estimated at approximately 100 ton in 2009 and estimated to have been reduced to approximately 55 ton in 2014 (Table 2.B.3).
+The estimates are the results of telephone and internet surveys made by the National Institute of Aquatic Resources and Statistics Denmark among around 10 % of the approximately 34.000 registered recreational fishermen with a required permit to fish with fixed gear. - Recreational fishery in freshwater is estimated to have been reduced in the order of 87.5 % from approximately 16 tons to 2 tons in 2014 by implementing a closed season i.e. a very limited period for eel fishing from 1 August until 15 October.